Great Gardens = Great Soil

 In-ground beds are created by planting directly in the current ground you have.
 If your great-grandparents and grandparents had gardens when you were little, more than likely, this is what they had—rows and rows of evenly spaced mounds spread across a wide area.
 You probably were recruited to grab a hoe and start weeding along long rows of peas and corn!
 In-ground is a quick and easy way to start a garden if you have the right equipment.
 You till up a wide area, then plow in rows of mounted dirt.

-- B: Most native soil lacks the proper nutrients to produce the food you want to grow, so you must amend the soil.
-You will need to spread the amendments evenly across the area you plan to use.
-You can do this before the initial till or after and then re-till to get it good and mixed in.
-Here is a mixture I recommend.
+- B: Most native soil lacks the proper nutrients to produce the food you want to grow, so you must amend it.
+It would be best to spread the amendments evenly across the area you plan to use.
+You can do this before the initial till or after and then re-till to get it mixed in.

 Top Garden Soil